Skywalker93-hub/prometheus/README.md

 - Creates a `node_exporter` system user.
 - Configures and installs a Node Exporter systemd service.
 - Starts the service after installation.
-- **Interactive:** prompts the user for the IP address of the machine where Node Exporter is running, so Prometheus can scrape it.
+- - Automatically detects the node’s private IP address and binds Node Exporter to it (port 9100).
+- Firewall rules must allow access to port 9100 only from the Prometheus server (private network).

 ## **Requirements**
-- Scripts currently installs the ARM64 build (architecture must match the system)
+- Supported architectures: AMD64 and ARM64.
 - Linux with systemd
 - sudo or root permissions

 ## **Security notes**
-Configure the firewall/ACL if you need to restrict access to port 9090.
+Node Exporter is not publicly exposed.
+Port 9100 should be accessible only from the Prometheus server over the private network.
+Prometheus Web UI (9090) should not be exposed via public IP.

 ## **How to Run**
 Make scripts executable: